 - Risk Management

 The primary purpose of commercial banks is to provide checking accounts, take deposits and provide personal, business and mortgage accounts.
-They also offer other banking products like CD’s (certificates of deposit) and different types of savings accounts to small businesses and individuals.
+They also offer other banking products like CDs (certificates of deposit) and different types of savings accounts to small businesses and individuals.
 Most people have a commercial banking account, rather than an investment banking account.
-The commercial banks make money through the loans they provide – and by the interest, they charge on them.
+Commercial banks make money through the loans they provide – and by the interest, they charge on them.
 The banks get cash through customers’ savings and checking accounts, through which they make loans.
 Commercial banks are regulated by the government which means the customer’s money is safe.
 The interest that the customers earn on the accounts is quite less as compared to other investment spheres like stocks, mutual funds, etc.

 Features of a Commercial Bank

-They are generally involved in fulfilling the short term and medium term financial requirements of individuals and small business owners.
-They are not engaged in long term credit, which means the assets should be liquid.
+They are generally involved in fulfilling the short-term and medium-term financial requirements of individuals and small business owners.
+They are not engaged in long-term credit, which means the assets should be liquid.
 The funds of commercial banks belong to the general public and may be withdrawn at short notice.
-That is why, commercial banks prefer to provide short term lending, which is backed by marketable securities or tangible assets.
-When commercial banks lend to industries or business owners, they consider factors like the size and the nature of the business, its profitability, the financial status of the company and its ability to repay the loan amount.
+That is why, commercial banks prefer to provide short-term lending, which is backed by marketable securities or tangible assets.
+When commercial banks lend to industries or business owners, they consider factors like the size and the nature of the business, its profitability, the financial status of the company, and its ability to repay the loan amount.
 The commercial banks can be:

 - Public Sector Banks